Follow TV Tropes

 • Pure Magic Being: They are made from "the power of destruction", which leads to problems when they turn against Dark Fall - if the power of destruction vanishes, so do they.
 When they do begin to vanish, they're saved by the spirits of the Earth, and the Power of Friendship.

-• Sibling Yin-Yang: Exist in subverted archetypes; Michiru might be the friendlier of the two but she's actually a type B Stepford Smiler who doesn't understand the reason of such novelties, while Kaoru is more prone of Brutal Honesty because she's insightful of her surrounding and doesn't see the point of faking her concern.
+• Sibling Yin-Yang: Exist in subverted archetypes; Michiru might be the friendlier of the two but she's actually a Stepford Smiler who doesn't understand the reason of such novelties, while Kaoru is more prone of Brutal Honesty because she's insightful of her surrounding and doesn't see the point of faking her concern.
 Then they play it straight; when they face their inevitable fight with the Cures, Michiru quickly despairs and goes into a berserk denial, while Kaoru notices that fighting is not something that they want, makes peace with her contradicting existence and stops her sister.

 • Sir Not-Appearing-in-This-Trailer: They only appear briefly in the second ending credits sequence.

-• Super Intelligence: At one point they say they can read a school textbook once and remember it all.
+• Super-Intelligence: At one point they say they can read a school textbook once and remember it all.

 • Villainous Rescue: Helping Precure in their last fight against Dorodoron by cutting his web that has tied them up.